Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-These furry pups equipped with a curly coat and webbed toes are just one of many breeds who have been bred to work in the water.
+These furry pups equipped with a curly coat and webbed toes are just one of many breeds that have been bred to work in the water.

 On top of this, they also acted as couriers from ship to ship, or ship to shore.
 In between working, Portuguese Water Dogs rode in fishing trawlers take took them from the Atlantic waters of Portugal to the waters off the coast of Iceland where they assisted in fishing for cod.

 To aid them in working in cold, icy waters, they were traditionally groomed in a lion cut.
 This traditional cut helped decrease the initial shock of jumping in cold water while providing warmth to the dog's vital areas.

 The hindquarters were left shaved for the purpose of allowing more fluent movement of the back legs and the powerful, rudder-like tail.
 In 1991, their feet were described as having webbing made of soft skin, well covered with hair and reaching the toe tips.

 In Portuguese, this breed is known as cão de água which literally means "dog of water."

 Here’s one that might surprise you.
 Most folks hear about a poodle and immediately think of their sometimes-over-the-top haircuts and shaved torsos, but these dogs were originally bred for duck hunting.

 Even their name says it all: The word poodle comes from the German word Pudeln, which means “to splash."
 Although claimed to be the national dog of France, the American Kennel Club clarifies that the Poodle actually originated in Germany.